ho11owman/how-to-and-practical-experience/README.md

 >**Note:** [CMake][1] is not only `Makefile` generator, but also a powerful tool for building, testing and packaging your software.
 The `CMakeLists.txt` contains instructions for cmake backend programm.

-The CMakeLists.txt, in the root directory from your project, is a **main** file that contains instructions for [CMake][1].
-I have several CMakeLists.txts in my project structure and this **main** file triggers all other CMakeLists.txt files.
+The `CMakeLists.txt`, in the `project-root` directory, is the **main** cmake file for project.
+I have several `CMakeLists.txt`s in my project structure and this one triggers all other files.

 ***build/***
 ***cmake/***